Today, we look at Part Three of Paul’s story, which is his life after meeting Christ.

 “I was still unknown by sight to the churches of Judea which were in Christ; but only, they kept hearing, ‘He who once persecuted us is now preaching the faith which he once tried to destroy.’
 And they were glorifying God because of me.“ Can you imagine the joy Paul must have felt?
 To have gone from being someone hated and feared, to being someone who was sharing the joy of the Lord wherever he went?

-If God’s grace can be extended to a religious terrorist like Paul, what’s your excuse?
-Do you think the grace of God cannot be extended to you for the things you’ve done in your life, if God extended that to Paul?
-Of course, it can!
+If God’s grace can be extended to a religious terrorist like Paul, then what’s your excuse?
+Do you think the grace of God cannot be extended to you for the things you’ve done in your life?
+Of course it can!